SubhroRoy/NASSCOM--VSD-SOC-design/README.md

 <br>
 FIG 1.1.2: CHIP Inside: Pads, Core, Die
 </figcaption> <br><br>

+CORE: Where all the logic sits.
+DIE: Size of the chip.
+PADs:

 * SOC design and openLANE.
 * Get familiar to open source EDA tools.
 <br><br>